smashresearchlabs/HealthyGatorFan/README.md

       - **Step 1: Create a device** - On the Android Studio main screen, click More Actions, then Virtual Device Manager in the dropdown, then click the Create device button.
       - **Step 2: Select Hardware** - Under Select Hardware, choose the hardware you want to emulate, click next, then select an OS version, click finish.

+##### Step 3: Download Expo Go

-4. Download Expo Go on the emulator
+Download Expo Go on the emulator
    - Install Expo Go through [Expo Go](https://expo.dev/go)

+##### Step 3: Start the app

+To run the app on the Android emulator:
-4. Download Expo Go on the emulator
+   - Open Expo Go in the Android emulator
-   - Install Expo Go through [Expo Go](https://expo.dev/go)
+   - In the Expo Go CLI press `a`